 - 1. No, it's not very important for ginseng ,

-- 2. No, containers of common domestic metals can not reduce the effects of ginseng and
+- 2. No, containers made from common domestic metals can not reduce the effects of ginseng and

 I hope that I did not disappoint you with this summary.
-Against the metal utensils for the alarm, I will not be hitting for the moment, because I was already working hard on caffeine , sleeping pills and pain-pills, which destroys the lives of 30% of the (over) civilized countries.
-But metallic poisoning is the theme of my heart since my early childhood, and I'm writing more about it.
+Against the metal dishes for the alarm I will not be hitting for now, because I was already working hard on caffeine , sleeping pills and pain pills, which destroys the lives of 30% of the (over) civilized countries.
+The poisonousness of metals has been a hearty theme to my heart since early childhood, so I'm going to write something more about it.

 Really dangerous metals are those we are not used to

 It is necessary to realize that different metals are differently dangerous.
-Great respect must be given to mercury, lead, cadmium, thallium, beryllium, in Iraq, Afghanistan and Kiev further ahead of uranium, in the Fukushima area in addition to the plutonium and the KGB services also before polonium.
-(Baryu, bismuth, osmium, and others apologize, but not for everyone.)
-We should take care of these metals in food, mushrooms and delicacies.
+Great respect must be taken before mercury, lead, cadmium, thallium, beryllium, in Iraq, Afghanistan and Kiev further in front of uranium, in the Fukushima area in addition to the plutonium and in the KGB service also before polonium.
+(Baryu, bismuth, osmium, and others apologize, but not everyone is wrong.)
+We should be careful about these metals in our food, mushrooms and snacks.
 (In mushrooms because they are their natural bio-accumulators.)
-Fortunately, however, kitchenware does not produce heavy metal, except for the lead used by the old Romans not only for water pipes but also for pots to thicken grape juice.
+Fortunately, however, kitchenware does not produce heavy metal, except for the lead used by the ancient Romans not only for water pipes but also for pots to thicken grape juice.